How To Become An Electrician

-There is another way to understand the differences between the various kinds of electricians, and that's by seeing where they work: in either an industrial, commercial, or residential settings.
+Getting back to the different types of electricians---there is another way to understand the differences between the various kinds of electricians, and that's by seeing where they work: in either an industrial, commercial, or residential settings.
 Industrial electricians work in places that use extremely high voltage, such as manufacturing centers, factories, power plants, and other areas that are off-limits to the general public.
 Commercial electricians work in buildings that are open to the public, such as hospitals, offices, restaurants, and retail stores.
 Residential electricians work on peoples' homes and apartments and in new home construction.

 How Much Do Electricians Make?

 Are you ready for the good news?
 Electricians make an incredible salary:

 As of May 2014, the average income for electricians in the United States $53,204 per year.

 Not bad for a career that doesn't technically require a bachelor's degree from a four-year college!

 We've consulted with the Bureau of Labor Statistics—the federal agency to collects data regarding income and employment—and put together a state-by-state graph of the average electrician salary in each state, versus the average annual income of all other jobs in that state: